- As low as $332/Night

 Day pass reservations at The Wonderer for guests of this property are completely complimentary of charge.
 The Wonderer’s on-site parking lot is a paid lot, however there is complimentary on-street parking in the area subject to availability.

 Please note: availability at The Wonderer is not guaranteed without a confirmed reservation.
 The number of available day passes remains stringently first-come, first-serve.
-If you plan to savor The Wonderer anytime between April 15th - September 1st, we strongly suggest booking in advance to guarantee access.
+If you plan to appreciate The Wonderer anytime between April 15th - September 1st, we strongly suggest booking in advance to guarantee access.

 The Wonderer has a minimum age requirement of 25 years old (unless you're a member, a guest of a member, or receive a special exception from club management).